Shkunn/TRACKIN_DVIC/README.md

   * 1 if you want
 * **ip_server** : ip adress from where the whebsite is launched

+**For exemple a message looks like this :** `python3 main.py wlp8s0 0 0.5 2 1 172.21.72.133`

 ### Code Explanation

-Notre démo fonctionne sur la base de 5 thread pour pouvoir échanger de la data en temps réel
+Notre démo fonctionne sur la base de 5 thread pour pouvoir échanger de la data en temps réel.

 ## EQUIPMENT